Efficient leave-one-out cross-validation for Bayesian non-factorized normal and Student-t models: Pointwise log-likelihood for non-factorized models

-but this standard way of expressing the model is not compatible with the equations from \cite{sundararajan2001}.
-To make the lagged SAR model reconcilable with these equations we need to rewrite it as follows (conditional on $\rho$, $\eta$, and $\sigma$):
+but this standard way of expressing the model is not compatible with the requirements of Proposition \ref{prop-eff-normal}.
+To make the lagged SAR model reconcilable with this proposition we need to rewrite it as follows (conditional on \(\rho\), \(\eta\), and \(\sigma^2\)):

-or more compactly, with $\widetilde{W} = (I - \rho W)$,
+or more compactly, with \(\widetilde{W} = (I - \rho W)\),